Ensure a Healthy Future with a Health Savings Account (HSA)

 You can do a rollover of funds or a direct transfer of funds.
 Write a check from your current HSA to be deposited as a rollover contribution to your Alliant HSA.
 (Your withdrawal will be reported as a normal distribution and the deposit to your Alliant HSA will be reported to the IRS as a rollover contribution.)
 You’re allowed only one HSA rollover every 365 days.
 And you must complete that rollover within 60 days of withdrawing your HSA funds from the other institution.
 You must also complete, sign and return an Alliant HSA Rollover Authorization form.
 Or if you do not want the withdrawal and deposit reported to the IRS, funds can be sent as a direct transfer from your current HSA custodian by completing our Request to Transfer HSA to an Alliant HSA form and forwarding it to your current HSA custodian.
 Your current custodian will forward your funds directly into your new Alliant HSA account.
 There are no restrictions on the number of HSA direct transfers.

-Can I roll over funds from my FSA or my Traditional IRA?
+Can I roll over funds from my Traditional IRA?

 What can I pay for with my VISA HSA Debit Card or HSA checks?